drycpp/libposix/README.rst

      std::exit(EX_OSERR);
    }
    catch (const posix::runtime_error& error) {
-     /* Handle any runtime errors that can be recovered from: */ switch (error.number()) {
+     /* Handle any runtime errors that were expected at this point: */ switch (error.number()) {
        case EPERM:  /* Permission denied */
        case EACCES: /* No such file or directory */